obvonage/deved-platform/content/blog/en/voice-2022-hackathon-with-vonage-and-symbl-ai.md

 ## What about this Hackathon?

 We want to see what awesome software you can make that utilizes the Vonage Communications Platforms and Symbl.ai.
-Vonage is a great choice for connecting with your customers while Symbl.ai can automatically provide additional information about those conversations.
-We want to see how you can use both to potentially make the next great product.
+Vonage is a great choice for connecting with your customers, while Symbl.ai can automatically provide additional information about those conversations.
+We want to see how you can use both to make a great product for your customers.

 We have four categories we are throwing out there to pique your interest: